Top of the page

-Retinopathy of prematurity (ROP) is a problem with the eyes of premature babies.
+Retinopathy of prematurity (ROP) is an eye problem that can affect babies who are born early (premature).
 It is common in babies born at or before 30 weeks.
-And it is common in babies under 1.5 kilograms.
+And it is common in babies under 1.5 kilograms (3.3 pounds).

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.